bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 .. note::
    NOMAD and Python can be used in combination.
 There are two ways to perform optimization using objective and constraint function evaluated by a Python script.

    The simplest way is to run the Python script as a blackbox in batch mode to evaluate each given point.
-An example is provided in $NOMAD_HOME/examples/basic/batch/PythonBB.
+An example is provided in ``$NOMAD_HOME/examples/basic/batch/PythonBB``.

    Another way is to obtain the Nomad interface for Python (PyNomadBBO or PyNomad for short).
-Since version 4.4, the PyNomadBBO package can be install from PyPI:
+Since version 4.4, the PyNomadBBO package can be installed from PyPI:

    ``pip install PyNomadBBO``